 So why didn't I ever make it?
 I hate, yes HATE, boiling potatoes.
 And don't get me started on the painful task of boiling eggs.
 It's like going to the post office.
 You don't really know why you hate it so bad, you just do.

-Well as far as I'm concerned, my friend Barbara from Pressure Cooking Today did the world an incredible favor when she developed her Potato Salad technique.
+Well as far as I'm concerned, my friend Barbara from Pressure Cooking Today did the world an incredible favor when she developed her potato salad technique.
 She cooks the potatoes and eggs up at the same time in the pressure cooker!
 The Instant Pot does all the work for you and cooks the potatoes and eggs to absolute perfection.

 - Stores great!
-I served this at a family party (big hit!) and then happily ate the leftovers over the next couple days
+I served this at a family party (big hit!) and then happily ate the leftovers over the next couple of days

 HOW TO MAKE INSTANT POT POTATO SALAD WITHOUT THE MAYO